Walking in the Lake District

 Flasks filled for free!

-Packed lunches in a wicker basket or rucksack including sandwich, cake/biscuit, fruit, crisps and drink. £7.50 each.
+Packed lunches can be provided (advance notice required) including sandwich, cake/biscuit, fruit, crisps and drink. £7.50 each.

 A countryside ramble over quiet, secluded landscape with a surprisingly varied terrain of heathland, woodland, marshland as well as farmland with wooded hills all around.
 The pub in the middle of Oxen Park Village is ideal for refreshments.